Out Run, I Mean Outrun Culture

 It’s not often that a single game has changed my outlook on games so much – especially in the RPG genre, which seems to see only occasional innovation.
 Usually it’s in the form of a plot twist here or a stylistic change there that is incorporated into a group of cliches.
 While some carry an idea out a bit better, and a cliche-filled game can still be a lot of fun, many games feel like a string of cliches in a different order with a new battle system.

 For a long time, I really thought I didn’t care much.
 Oh, the first Persona was neat and all, and the Suikoden series’ focus on larger events was cool, but it was the nifty, well-done battle systems that I convinced myself I really enjoyed the most.
 As a strategy lover, I wanted a game to challenge me, rather than tell me some silly little story when most novels are far better anyway.
-To summarize, a good battle system will make a solid game regardless of the story, but a good story can’t stand on its own. → Sounds mildly entertaining, I guess.
+To summarize, a good battle system will make a solid game regardless of the story, but a good story can’t stand on its own. → Read more?
+No, I’ll read it all.

 Laying this generation to rest: Xbox